auto-noah/ARM64ASSEMBLY320/BurningShip/README.md

 ./ship ship.png
 ```
 This will create a file named ship.png that is the computed burning ship image.
 It should look like the image above.

+(If you download my solution, you can build it and get the burning ship image for yourself!)